With his White Sox future uncertain, Lucas Giolito living in the present

 Jake Burger played the last two innings at second base, where the third baseman has been getting reps before games.
 Burger handled one easy play, a slow roller to his left.

-Burger also hit his 11th homer for the Sox in the ninth inning.
+Burger also hit his 11th home run in the ninth inning.
 He has 10 homers at home, tied for the most in the majors.

 Vaughn locked in